 Jersey knit fabric is a widely used material for making basic t-shirts, dresses, blouses, and other garments.
 It can be made from any fiber, including wool, hemp, bamboo, cotton, Tencel, Modal, Rayon, and polyester.
 Ribbed knit fabric is elastic in the transverse direction and lies flat on one side.
 It is perfect for making turtlenecks, bottom edges of sweaters, cuffs, and necklines.

-Because ribbed knit fabric is more elastic in the transverse direction and lies flat on one side, this fabric is perfect for making turtlenecks, bottom edges of sweaters, cuffs and necklines in clothing.
-It's also great for making rugs, such as carpets and other home furnishings.
-When you want to sew pants, skirts, tank tops, the best type of knit fabric to use is interlock fabric.
-French Terry fabric is a terry knit fabric that has soft loops and piles of yarn on one side (usually the inside of a garment) and a smooth, soft surface on the other side.
+It is also great for making rugs and other home furnishings.
+Interlock fabric is the best type of knit fabric to use for sewing pants, skirts, and tank tops.
+French Terry fabric is a terry knit fabric with soft loops and piles of yarn on one side and a smooth surface on the other side.
+It is absorbent, lightweight, and moisture-wicking.